 Master of Arts (M.A.)

-Both the thesis-based and course-based MA programs strive to produce outstanding scholars and teachers who deal both critically and respectfully with a variety of musical traditions while engaging in scholarly conversation beyond traditional disciplinary boundaries.
+Students in the M.A. can follow either a thesis-based or course-based program.
+Each strives to produce outstanding graduates who deal critically and respectfully with a variety of musical traditions, while engaging in scholarly conversation across disciplines.

 THESIS based M.A.